All Products

 • A single data synchronization task can synchronize data from only one database.
 To synchronize data from multiple databases, you must configure a separate data synchronization task for each database.

-• DTS does not support synchronizing DDL operations from the source database.
-After a DTS task starts, new tables created in the source database and their subsequent data changes are not synchronized to the destination database.
-If needed, you must create a new synchronization task.
+• Synchronization of DDL operations from the source database is not supported.
+After a DTS task starts, new tables created in the source database and their subsequent data changes are not synchronized to the destination.
+To synchronize these changes, you must create a new synchronization task.

-• After the schema is synchronized to the destination database, the owner of the schema is the database account used for the task.
+• After the schema is synchronized to the destination, its owner becomes the destination database account used for the task.

-• By default, the distribution key is retained during schema synchronization.
-If a source table has a primary key, the primary key column is retained when the table schema is synchronized.
-If a source table does not have a primary key, the distribution key is used as the primary key column by default when the table schema is synchronized.
+• By default, the distribution key remains unchanged during schema synchronization.
+If a source table has a primary key, the primary key column of the destination table is the same as that of the source table.
+If a source table does not have a primary key, the distribution key is used as the primary key column when the table schema is synchronized to the destination.

-• If a table to be synchronized contains a field of the SERIAL type, the source database automatically creates a Sequence for that field.
-Therefore, when you configure Source Objects, if you select Schema Synchronization for the Synchronization Types, we recommend that you also select Sequence or synchronize the entire schema.
+• If a table to be synchronized contains fields of the SERIAL type, the source database automatically creates a Sequence for these fields.
+Therefore, when you configure Source Objects, if you set the Synchronization Types to Schema Synchronization, we recommend that you also select Sequence or synchronize the entire schema.
 Otherwise, the synchronization instance may fail.

 • When the instance runs for the first time.